Zheravna, Bulgaria Guide

 Day Trips

 Approximately 2 hours by car Veliko Tarnovo, the former capital of Bulgaria, is a city steeped in history and perched dramatically on hills overlooking the Yantra River.
-Explore the Tsarevets Fortress, wander through the Samovodska Charshia (old market street), and enjoy the stunning views.
+Explore the Tsarevets Fortress, wander through the Samovodska Charshia artisan street, and admire the medieval architecture.
+The city offers a captivating journey through Bulgaria's past.

 Travel Time